magento/knowledge-base/src/how-to/general/how-to-add-a-new-country-to-magento-2.md

 This is an example of example of the composer.json file.

-To find out more about composer.json see [PHP Developer Guide > The composer.json file](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/build/composer-integration.html) in Magento Developer Documentation.
+To find out more about composer.json, see [PHP Developer Guide > The composer.json file](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/build/composer-integration.html) in our developer documentation.

 ```json
 {